gpigna0/shimmer/README.md

 ## Permissions

 It is not recommended to run _*shimmer*_ as sudo.
-Instead, install the provided udev rules and add your user to the video group
+Instead, install the provided udev rules and add your user to the `video` group

 ## Usage

+The core features are retrieving info about controlled devices, setting their brightness or adjusting it automatically.
+Here are described the most relevant commands: for the complete list of commands and more details about their usage call `shimmer [command] --help`

+### Get

-_*shimmer*_ provides basic functionality through `shimmer get` to print info about the current status of managed devices and `shimmer set -d dev_name -- <value>` to control dev_name's brightness where `value` can be:
+`shimmer get` prints info about the current status of managed devices.

+### Set

+> [!WARNING]
+> Some devices are multicolor but `set` (and `auto`) ignore that, resulting
+> in unintended colors.
+Support for multicolor devices is planned in the future

+`shimmer set` to controls a device's brightness which can be expressed in different formats:

 - `N` as an integer absolute value
 - `N%` as a percentage of the maximum brightness
 - `+-N%` as a delta from the current brightness

+To use this command you must specify a set of target devices with one or more `--device <dev_name>` or `--all`.

 ### Auto

-The main feature of this utility is the ability to control the device using an ambient light sensor.
-To access this functionality _*shimmer*_'s daemon must be running.
-Start the daemon with `shimmer daemon`.
-After this you can use `shimmer auto` to control the state of auto brightness

-For further help on commands and options use `shimmer [command] --help`
+`shimmer auto` controls the state of automatic brightness.
+In order for auto to work _*shimmer's*_ daemon, which can be started with `shimmer daemon`, must be running.
+`auto` uses the sensor specified in the config.
+If you don't have a sensor simply put `path = ""` to disable `auto`.
+Like in the case of `set` auto requires at least one device to be targeted with `--device <dev_name>`.

 ## IPC

 The daemon can accept connections to `$XDG_RUNTIME_DIR/shimmer.sock`.
-While it is technically possible to send compatible commands to the daemon, the only one intended for external use is `listen`.
-Other commands sent will result in undefined behaviour.
-After sending `listen`, the daemon will send two message types when state changes:
+When it is active it will broadcast changes in the state of the devices through two types of messages:

-- `BRIGHTNESS::/path/to/device::raw_brightness::percent_brightness`
+- `BRIGHTNESS::dev_name::raw_brightness::percent_brightness`
-- `AUTO::active` where `active` is bool
+- `AUTO::dev_name::active` where `active` is bool

+To listen for this massages connect to `$XDG_RUNTIME_DIR/shimmer.sock` and send `listen\n`.
+After doing so, the updates will be sent on the connection with one message per line